 To create a professional document, entities need to be arranged and sized just right.
 To help you do that, LayOut includes several tools and features, including a grid, inference cues, and an Arrange menu.
 When you select an entity, its bounding box has tools for moving, rotating, and scaling the entity, or you can use the keyboard or the Measurements box to enter precise changes.
 See the following sections for details about nudging your entities into the right position.

-When you need to label a distance or angle in your LayOut document, check out LayOut’s Linear Dimension () and Angular Dimension () tools.
+LayOut's Linear Dimension () and Angular Dimension () tools can label a distance or angle.
 In the following figure, you see an example of a linear and an angular dimension.

 In LayOut, you can bend lines and shapes - no telekinetic powers required!
 All you need is LayOut's path editor.
 Okay, that might be a tiny fib.
 You need the path editor and a little knowledge about editing vector graphics and Bézier curves.
 After you know the tricks, however, bending lines and shapes is easy, and this article explains all the basics to help you get started.